Allergy-Proof Your Environment

 - Wear a mask and gloves when cleaning, vacuuming or painting to limit dust and chemical exposure.

-- Vacuum twice a week.
+- Vacuum once or twice a week.

 - When possible, choose hardwood floors instead of carpeting.
 If you must have carpeting, choose low-pile material.